Huawei-APAC-Professional-Services/hfa-workshop/workshop/content/02_Account_Initialization.md

 4. On the `Create Agency` page, provide the following parameters Agency Name: `hfa_terraform` or names that conforms to your naming convention Agency Type: `account`
-   Delegated Account: `Centralized IAM Account` Validity Period: Unlimited
+   Delegated Account: Centralized IAM Account(Provide the account name which has a `_iam` suffix) Validity Period: Unlimited
 ![CreateAgency13](./images/006_CreateAgency_13.png)
 5. Choose `Next` and search and check `security administrator` in the search box